Little and often

 Learning an instrument is a complex and not always linear experience so it's better not to have narrow expectations.
 As long as you're enjoying the process you're winning.
 Zen Guitar is an excellent book on the subject.
 It really puts things in perspective and shows that it's the same for all of us!
 The fact that you never stop learning is what enables musicians to derive endless satisfaction from the process.

 Having said all of this some guitarists will want to take grade exams.
 This might be purely in order to gain entry to music college or university or simply to quantify they're progress.
 Either way we can prepare and enter you for all the major exam board grades.
-For those looking to become full time musicians we have tutored many professional guitarists in preparation for college auditions.
+For those looking to become full time musicians I have tutored many professional guitarists in preparation for college auditions.

 Essential practice tools